Wedding Flowers by the Seasons – 20 Types to Pick From

 Also famously known as arum lily, the pure ivory white and elegant shape of the calla lily is famous for weddings ranging from hip and trendy to full-on traditional ones.
 It is versatile enough to be used as tall arrangements in centerpieces, receptions, and ceremony venues, whether indoors or outdoors.

-Miniature versions can be used for boutonnieres and bouquets as well, and colors range from white to yellow to shades of pink and to dark, rich burgundy.
-[Read: What does it mean if a man takes his wife’s last name?]
+Miniature versions can be used for boutonnieres and bouquets as well, and colors range from white to yellow to shades of pink and dark, rich burgundy.
+[Read: Husband taking wife’s surname: 30 facts on what it is & what it isn’t]

 2. Camelia

-A famous symbol for excellence and beauty, this flower traces its roots from China.
+A famous symbol of excellence and beauty, this flower traces its roots from China.
 It is characterized by white, cream, pink, and bright red layered petals that are accented in the middle by bright yellow pistils.
-It is great for corsages or as bright, inexpensive fillers to your bouquets and arrangements.
+It is great for corsages or as bright, inexpensive fillers for your bouquets and arrangements.

 3. Iris

 If you are into unusually shaped flowers, but find orchids out of season in your area or just too much for your budget, the iris can be your more pocket-friendly alternative.
 Symbolizing promise, it can be perfect for eclectic to traditional wedding themes and is available in soft yellow, purple, and white colors.
-[Read: Wedding night woes – Think you’ll have time for sex?
-Think again!]
+[Read: Wedding night sex: 23 must-knows to have a Great Night With or Without Sex]

 4. Stephanotis

 This bloom is an obvious choice for weddings as it has long symbolized marital bliss.
-The stephanotis is star-shaped, with waxy florets flowering in sprays in each vine.
+The stephanotis is star-shaped, with waxy florets flowering in sprays on each vine.

 5. Tulip

 Widely available and costing from affordable to over-the-top expensive, tulips are up in the list along with roses as wedding flowers.
 French or Dutch, tulips are available in many different colors and are versatile accompaniments to lusher, more robust flowers or with delicate ones.
 It can also stand alone for a more minimalist look.
-[Read: 20 reasons why it’s so great to get married and life happily ever after]
+[Read: 58 best & worst reasons to get married & signs you’re not ready for it]

 Planning a wedding can be nerve-wracking enough and the last thing you need is to unnecessarily spend thousands of dollars more on flowers that don’t match your theme, or are actually out of season.
 What’s more—the variety of flowers can be enough to leave you dizzy and breathless.